 Persona-based marketing can help make sure you target the messaging perfectly for each unique group of volunteers and donors.

 Start with interviews.

 Interviews will help you identify your volunteers’ and donors’ wants, needs, and motivations.
-They’ll also help you to understand whether volunteers and donors connect with your brand identity and your brand.
+They’ll also help you understand whether volunteers and donors connect with your brand identity and brand.

 Be sure you interview a broad group of volunteers and donors.

 - Existing Volunteers and donors – Be sure to make contact with people that have had both positive and negative experiences with your nonprofit.
-Speaking with people who have only glowing reviews is great, but does not paint the entire picture.
-You’ll want to understand the experience from all sides if you want to create a useful set of user personas.
+Speaking with people who have only glowing reviews is great but does not paint the entire picture.
+You’ll want to understand the experience from all sides if you want to create useful user personas set.

 - Referrals – Ask anyone you know who may have useful points of contact for you – your co-workers, friendly customers, your social media network – they may be able to connect you with perfect interview candidates.